jacobwarduk/duel/README.md

  - Sending a friend request that the other person has to accept before you become mutual friends.
 (Started but not completed).
  - Proper SEO, including pretty URLs, #!, fragments, etc...
  - Nicer front end styling, instead of the default Bootstrap theme.
+ - Replace some scrappy jQuery with Angular directives.
  - Grunt tasks to concatenate and minify CSS and JS files.
  - More detailed documentation.